Practice Areas

 Psychological evaluation and testing is performed to clarify mental health and behavioral health diagnoses and assist other behavioral health professionals and physicians with focused treatment planning and recommendations for their complex patients.

-Empowered Relief™ - offered monthly!
+Empowered Relief™ - offered at no cost!

 (English/ Español)